agpaoa/digital_compass/README.md

 ### To Run
 1. Download digital_compass source
 2. Run LPCXpresso and choose workspace location.
-3. In the LPCXpresso quickstart panel (lower left corner), click on Import Projects.
+3. In the LPCXpresso Quickstart panel (lower left corner), click on **Import Projects**.
+4. In the Import Projects Window
+   - If the digital_compass source downloaded in step 1 is zipped, click **Browse** under **Project Archive (zip)** and browse for the zipped digital_compass source you downloaded in step 1.
-4. In the import projects window click Browse under the Projected directory (unpacked).
-Browse for the digital_compass source you downloaded in step 1 and click Next.
+   - If the digital_compass source downloaded in step 1 is not zipped, click **Browse** under **Project Directory (unpacked)** and browse for the digital_compass source you downloaded in step 1.
+5. Click next after locating source.
-5. Select all (digital_compass, lpc_board_nxp_lpcxpresso_1769, lpc_chip_175x_6x).
-Under options check box for Copy projects into workspace.
+6. Select all (digital_compass, lpc_board_nxp_lpcxpresso_1769, lpc_chip_175x_6x).
+Under Options check box for **Copy projects into workspace**.
 Click Finish.
+7. Often the LPCXpresso Console will not display printf's correctly.
+To fix this go to the Quickstart panel and click on **Quick Settings**.
+   - Select **Set Library/Header Type**
+   - Select **Newlib (semihost)**
-6. Using the Quickstart panel, click on Build all projects.
+8. Using the Quickstart panel, click on **Build all projects**.
-7. Click the digital_compass folder in the Projects panel workspace (Upper left corner) to highlight it, if not already highlighted.
+9. Click the digital_compass folder in the Projects panel workspace (Upper left corner) to highlight it, if not already highlighted.
-8. In the quickstart panel click Debug 'digital_compass'
+10. In the Quickstart panel click **Debug 'digital_compass'**.
-9. Click on the resume button located on the top tool bar or press the F8 key.
+11. Click on the resume button located on the top tool bar or press the **F8** key.